peterbell215/invoicing3/README.md

 To make sure the correct info is passed from frontend to the backend, I make good use of Interia.js `transform()` callback ahead of sending the data.

+### Date fields in Client form
+My Capybara test was failing for the #new_rate_from field.
+Frustratingly, running in dev mode, it all seemed to work.
+After much experimentation, found that ```fill_in 'new_rate_from', with: '2028-02-26'``` was not actually leading to the correct element being updated in the ```$form``` object.
+Not sure why, but now I use a DOM Javascript query to extract the info before sending on to the backend.

 ### Passing Structured data between frontend and backend
 This has been another difficult area.
 We use currency in the app.
 For the frontend, I found the Dinero package to give me all I needed.
 For the backend, the `money-rails` gem does the job.
 The issue is that although both apps